 First, there is an overall overestimation of $P_{\rm abs}$ by the classical approach.
 As commented before, in order to have a finite $P_{\rm abs}$, it is necessary to transfer energy to the $X$ and $Y$ degrees of freedom when the atom is at the surface.
 However, the density of available states in the quantum case is discrete, meaning that less final states are available for this purpose compared to the classical picture.
-This gives rise to a reduced quantum absorption probability, as a larger portion of the wave packet is directly back-scattered.
+This gives rise to a reduced quantum absorption probability, as a larger portion of the wave-packet is directly back-scattered.
 This point is further disused together with the diffraction patterns in section~\ref{sec:res-diff}.
-The second remarkable feature of the quantum absorption curve is the emergence of sharp resonances for $E_{\rm in}< 100$~meV that can rise the absorption probability up to values of $50\%$.
+The second remarkable feature of the quantum absorption curve is the emergence of sharp resonances for $E_{\rm in}< 100$~meV that can enhance the absorption probability to values above 0.40 and even close to 1 as $E_{\rm in}$ decreases.
 Note that the incident energies scale is logarithmic, and thus, the low energy resonances that seem broader in the plot are indeed narrower than those at high values of $E_{\rm in}$.